-Covered Conductor Project - Radford Line Subtransmission Project
+- Covered Conductor Project Radford Line Subtransmission Project - 1.
+Risk to be mitigated / problem to be addressed

 This initiative intends to reduce potential of one of the main power supply lines to Big Bear Lake from being a lost, should the area suffer a wildfire.
 Additionally, the initiative removes the likelihood BVES would need to initiative a PSPS on this circuits during extreme fire weather conditions.